-- A. The student will describe what computer programming is at a basic level. - B. The student will create and use variables and data structures such as arrays and linked lists. - C. The student will create and use functions. - D. The student will implement decision-making logic using if and if...else statements. - E. The student will utilize loops, including the while loop and for loop. - F. The student will manipulate String data. - G. The student will create programs which use object-oriented concepts such as classes and inheritance. - H. The student will implement exception handling. - I. The student will read from and write to files. - J. The student will search and sort lists of elements.
+- A. The student will describe what computer programming is at a basic level. - B. The student will compile and run a Java program. - C. The student will create and use variables and arrays. - D. The student will create and use functions. - E. The student will implement decision-making logic using if and if...else statements. - F. The student will utilize loops, including the while loop and for loop. - G. The student will manipulate String data. - H. The student will create programs which use object-oriented concepts such as classes and inheritance. - I. The student will implement exception handling. - J. The student will read from and write to files. - K. The student will implement a graphical user interface.

-🗏 Course Resources
+Course Resources